fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 ---
 date: 2021-03-15 15:30
-description: After my first technical interviews in years, I have found that it's always a good idea to refresh your knowledge and prepare for technical interview questions (who would've thought) 😅 Although I knew what the questions were about, I found it difficult to talk about details and explain topics spontaneously.
+description: After my first technical interviews in years, I have found that it’s always a good idea to refresh your knowledge and prepare for technical interview questions (who would’ve thought) 😅 Although I knew what the questions were about, I found it difficult to talk about details and explain topics spontaneously.
 To be less freaked out when an interviewer asks me about capture lists or memory management in Swift, I wanted to make some sketchnotes on possible interview topics.
 They would be perfect as a summary.
-And if they help me, maybe they'll help you too.
+And if they help me, maybe they’ll help you too.
 tags: iOS, interviewing
 image: images/summaries-ios-interview-topics/preview.jpg
 ---

 # Sketchnote Summaries of possible iOS Interview Topics

-After my first technical interviews in years, I have found that it's always a good idea to refresh your knowledge and prepare for technical interview questions (who would've thought) 😅 Although I knew what the questions were about, I found it difficult to talk about details and explain topics spontaneously.
+After my first technical interviews in years, I have found that it’s always a good idea to refresh your knowledge and prepare for technical interview questions (who would’ve thought) 😅 Although I knew what the questions were about, I found it difficult to talk about details and explain topics spontaneously.
 To be less freaked out when an interviewer asks me about capture lists or memory management in Swift, I wanted to make some sketchnotes on possible interview topics.
 They would be perfect as a summary.
-And if they help me, maybe they'll help you too.
+And if they help me, maybe they’ll help you too.

 <figure>
     <img src="../../images/summaries-ios-interview-topics/preview.jpg" alt="iPad which displays a Sketchnote in ProCreate with some hand written notes next to it." />